microsoft/MixedRealityToolkit-Unity/Documentation/UpdatingToGA.md

 ### HoloLens clicker support

 - The HoloLens clicker's controller mappings have changed from being an unhanded [`WindowsMixedRealityController`](xref:Microsoft.MixedReality.Toolkit.WindowsMixedReality.Input.WindowsMixedRealityController) to being an unhanded [`WindowsMixedRealityGGVHand`](xref:Microsoft.MixedReality.Toolkit.WindowsMixedReality.Input.WindowsMixedRealityGGVHand).
 To account for this, an automatic updater will run the first time you open your ControllerMapping profile.
-Please open your custom profile, if one exists, at least once after upgrading to GA.
+Please open any custom profiles at least once after upgrading to GA in order to trigger this one-time migration step.

 ## Assembly name changes